fdwr/LunaSvgSampleTest/SpriteView/Readme.md

 ## What is it?

-This is an ancient DOS project in x86 asm to view raw graphics in files.
-It's not actively updated anymore, but here's the source for those who asked.
+✋ There are better viewing programs out there now.
+This is an ancient (~1999) DOS utility in x86 asm to view raw graphics in files, and it's not actively updated anymore, but here's the source for those who asked.
 Should I clean it up more?
 Yes.
 Will I?
 Nope.

 See [Project Page](http://pikensoft.com/programs-spriteview.html) and [BgMapper.txt](doc/SpriteView.txt) for more.